 In terms of analytical Instruments for research, new models incorporating microcomputer technology were developed in succession in a variety of fields, with the aim of increasing sales and expanding the market.

-In terms of potentiometric titrators, a new model integrated with a recorder (ATR-107) was released in 1977.
-In the following year, an automatic digital burette (APB-107) and an automatic multiple sample changer (CHG-107) were released simultaneously, with the aim of expanding the market in accordance with enhancement of peripheral equipment.
-In 1982, a new potentiometric titrator with built-in microcomputer (AT-118) was developed and sold.
+In terms of potentiometric titrators, the new model integrated with a recorder (ATR-107) was released in 1977.
+In the following year, automatic piston burette (APB-107) and multiple sample changer (CHG-107) were released simultaneously, with the aim of expanding the market in accordance with enhancement of peripheral equipment.
+In 1982, new potentiometric titrator with built-in microcomputer (AT-118) was developed and sold.
 Sales were very good due to its excellent operability and enhanced functionality.

-In 1978, KEM was the first Japanese manufacturer to release a vibration type density/specific gravity meter to measure the density/specific gravity of liquids.
-It was sold as an automatic density/specific gravity meter (DA-101B) incorporating microcomputer control.
+In 1978, KEM was the first Japanese manufacturer to release an oscillating U-tube method density/specific gravity meter to measure the density/specific gravity of liquids.
+It was sold as density/specific gravity meter (DA-101B) incorporating microcomputer control.

-Further, in 1981, KEM developed and sold new Karl Fischer moisture titrators (MKS-1 and MKA-3), which significantly improved conventional functionality and user friendliness.
+Further, in 1981, KEM developed and sold new Karl Fischer moisture titrators (MKS-1, MKA-3, and MKC-3), which significantly improved conventional functionality and user friendliness.
 In addition to conventional use for academic research and development, they became widely adopted by ordinary businesses for quality control.
 With these new models, KEM became synonymous with Karl Fischer moisture titrators, a position that has been steadfastly maintained.

-Tokyo Office expanded and transferred to Koto City, Tokyo.
+Tokyo Office expanded and transferred to Koto-ku, Tokyo.

 Masuko Kishimoto was appointed Representative Director and President.

-Released automatic density/specific gravity meters equipped with microprocessors.
+Released density/specific gravity meter (DA-101B) equipped with microprocessor.